 Interview – January 25– February 2

 Beginning November 1, you can access the online application.
 The application link will not allow you to save information and continue it later.
-For this reason, we suggest that you take a look at the form when it is available to determine what information you'll need, then prepare that information (i.e., your resume, contact information for your references, and your short answers) in advance, and finally fill out the link when everything is ready to go.
+For this reason, we suggest that you take a look at the form when it is available to determine what information you'll need, then prepare that information (i.e., your resume, contact information for your references, and your short answers) in advance, and then fill out the application when you have all of your materials prepared.

 We believe that a Residential Commons should be a home base for students.
-For that reason, our priority is to keep students in their Residential Commons as much as possible.
+For that reason, our priority is to keep students in their Residential Commons.

-Additionally, we have several Upper Division Housing options that are also seeking qualified candidates.
-If you are wanting to work in one of those areas, please indicate that on your application when asked.
+Additionally, Upper Division Housing is seeking qualified candidates.
+If you wish to work in one of those areas, please indicate that on your application when asked.

 Completed applications are due 4:00 PM CST on Tuesday, January 7, 2020.
 Late applications will not be accepted.